bibiTheKid/microfactory-security-checkmate-slack/README.md

 - 📋 **Interactive checklist in App Home** - Complete the checklist directly from the sidebar
 - 🎨 Beautiful UI built with Slack's Block Kit framework
 - ✅ Real-time completion tracking with checkboxes
+- ⚡ **Auto-submit when all items checked** - Automatically posts to channel when you check the last item!
 - 📊 Summary report showing completed and missing items
 - 📢 **Posts completion summary to a configurable channel for team visibility**
 - 🔔 Slash command `/security-check` for modal access